core-wg/resource-directory/draft-ietf-core-resource-directory.md

     that MUST be unique within a sector.
 The maximum length of this parameter is 63 bytes.

-    If the RD is configured to recognize the endpoint (e.g. based on its security context), the endpoint sets no endpoint name, and the RD assigns one based on a set of configuration parameter values.
+    If the RD is configured to recognize the endpoint (e.g. based on its security context), the RD assigns an endpoint name based on a set of configuration parameter values.

   d :=
   : Sector (optional).
 The sector to which this endpoint belongs.
 The maximum